aramis-lab/clinica/docs/IO.md

 ```

 ##`center-nifti` - Center the NIfTI files of a BIDS directory
-Your [BIDS](http://bids.neuroimaging.io) dataset may contain NIFTI files whose center is not centered on the origin.
-SPM is specially sensitive to this case, and segmentations may end up being blank images, or even fail.
-To mitigate this issue, we propose a simple tool that convert your BIDS dataset into a dataset with the centered NIfTI files for the selected modalities(only T1w by default).
-Only NIFTI volumes whose center is at more than 80 mm from the origin of the world coordinate system are centered (this can be changed by the `--center_all_files` flag).

-By default, this tool will convert only T1w images into their centered version but you can easily convert whatever modalities you want.
+Your [BIDS](http://bids.neuroimaging.io) dataset may contain NIfTI files whose origin does not correspond to the center of the image (i.e. the anterior commissure).
+SPM is especially sensitive to this case, and segmentation procedures may result in blank images, or even fail.
+To mitigate this issue, we propose a simple tool that convert your BIDS dataset into a dataset with centered NIfTI files for the selected modalities.
+Only NIfTI volumes whose center is at more than 50 mm from the origin of the world coordinate system are centered (this can be changed by the `--center_all_files` flag).
+This threshold has been chosen empirically after a set of experiments to determine at which distance from the origin SPM segmentation and coregistration procedures stop working properly.
+By default, this tool will only center T1w images but you can specify other modalities.

 ```
-clinica iotools center-nifti bids_directory new_bids_directory --modality modality [--center_all_files]
+clinica iotools center-nifti bids_directory new_bids_directory [--modality modality] [--center_all_files]
 ```
 where:

 - `bids_directory` is the input folder containing the dataset in a [BIDS](http://bids.neuroimaging.io) hierarchy.
-- `new_bids_directory` is the output path to the new version of your BIDS dataset, with faulty NIFTI centered.
-Folder can be empty or nonexistent.
+- `new_bids_directory` is the output path to the new version of your BIDS dataset, with faulty NIfTI centered.
+This folder can be empty or nonexistent.

+Optional arguments:
-- `modality_list` is an **optional** parameter that defines which modalities are converted.
-(Only T1w images are centered by default)
+- `--modality` is a parameter that defines which modalities are converted.
+(Only T1w images are centered by default.)
-- `--center_all_files` is an optional flag that forces Clinica to center all the files of the selected modality.
+- `--center_all_files` is an option that forces Clinica to center all the files of the modalities selected with the `--modality` flag.

 !!! note
-    The rest of the input `bids` folder will also be copied to the output folder `new_bids`.
+    The images contained in the input `bids_directory` folder that do not need to be centered will also be copied to the output folder `new_bids_directory`.

-    If you want to convert FDG PET images, use:
+    If you want to convert FDG PET images (e.g. with `_acq-fdg` key/value in PET filename), use:
+    ```

-    `clinica iotools center-nifti bids new_bids_directory --modality "fdg_pet"`
+    clinica iotools center-nifti bids_directory new_bids_directory --modality "fdg_pet"
+    ```

     If you want to convert AV45 PET images and T1w:

+    ```
-    `clinica iotools center-nifti bids new_bids_directory --modality "fdg_pet t1w"`
+    clinica iotools center-nifti bids_directory new_bids_directory --modality "av45_pet t1w"
+    ```

-    So how does this all work ?
-To know if a NIfTI must be centered, the algorithm look at the filenames of the NIfTI images.

-    For example, regarding the file : `bids/sub-01/ses-M0/anat/sub-01_ses-M0_T1w.nii`
+    To know if a NIfTI must be centered, the algorithm checks the filenames of the NIfTI images.
+For example, regarding the file `bids/sub-01/ses-M0/anat/sub-01_ses-M0_T1w.nii`:

      - The filename is `sub-01_ses-M0_T1w.nii`.
-     - The algorithm tests (in a case insensitive way) if the string "fdg_pet" is in the filename : False
+     - The algorithm tests (in a case insensitive way) if the string `fdg_pet` is in the filename: False.
-     - The algorithm tests (in a case insensitive way) if the string "t1w" is in the filename : True !
+     - The algorithm tests (in a case insensitive way) if the string `t1w` is in the filename: True!
-     - The algorithm tests if the volume has its center at more than 80 mm (Euclidian distance) from the origin: True
+     - The algorithm tests if the volume has its center at more than 50 mm (Euclidian distance) from the origin: True.
      - This file will be centered by the algorithm.

-    Understanding this, you can now center any modality you want !
-If yours files are named following this pattern : `sub-X_ses-Y_magnitude1.nii.gz`, specify the modality `--modality "magnitude1".
+     Understanding this, you can now center any modality you want!
+If your files are named following this pattern : `sub-X_ses-Y_magnitude1.nii.gz`, specify the modality as follows:`--modality "magnitude1"`.

-    The list of the converted files will appear in a text file in `new_bids_directory/centered_nifti_list_TIMESTAMP.txt`
+     The list of the converted files will appear in a text file in `new_bids_directory/centered_nifti_list_TIMESTAMP.txt`.